vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-i`

-The datastore in which to store container image and container VM files.
+The datastore in which to store container image files, container VM files, and the files for the virtual container host appliance.
 The `image-store` option is **mandatory** if there is more than one datastore in your vSphere environment.
 If there is only one datastore in your vSphere environment, the `image-store` option is not required.

 When you deploy a virtual container host, `vic-machine` creates a folder named `VIC` on the target datastore,  in which to store all of the container images that you pull into a virtual container host.
 The `vic-machine` utility also places the VM files for the virtual container host appliance in the datastore that you designate as the image store, in a folder that has the same name as the virtual container host.
 The files for a container VM are stored in the image store in a folder that has the same name as the container.

 If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `image-store` option must be shared by at least two ESXi hosts in the cluster.
-Using non-shared datastores is possible, but limits the use of vSphere features such as DRS and High Availability.
+Using non-shared datastores is possible, but limits the use of vSphere features such as vSphere vMotion and DRS.

 You can designate the same datastore as the image store for multiple virtual container hosts.
 In this case, only one `VIC` folder is created in the datastore and container image files are made available to all of the virtual container hosts that use that image store.